 In June 2014, HSBC, as trustee, brought an action in New York state court against Deutsche Bank to revive a prior action, alleging that Deutsche Bank failed to repurchase mortgage loans in the ACE Securities Corp.
 2006-SL2 RMBS offering.
 The revival action was stayed during the pendency of an appeal of the dismissal of a separate action wherein HSBC, as trustee, brought an action against Deutsche Bank alleging breaches of representations and warranties made by Deutsche Bank concerning the mortgage loans in the same offering.
-On 29 March 2016, the court dismissed the revival action, and on 29 April 2016, plaintiff filed a notice of appeal.
-On 8 July 2019, plaintiff filed its opening appellate brief.
+On 29 March 2016, the court dismissed the revival action.
+Plaintiff appealed and on 8 July 2019, plaintiff filed its opening appellate brief.
 On 19 November 2019, the appellate court affirmed the dismissal.
 On 19 December 2019, plaintiff filed a motion to appeal to the New York Court of Appeals in the appeals court, which was denied on 13 February 2020.
 On 16 March 2020, plaintiff petitioned the New York Court of Appeals for leave to appeal, which was granted on 1 September 2020.
-Plaintiff's opening brief was filed on 2 November 2020.
+The appeal has been fully briefed and remains pending.